ltrgoddard/thesis/temp.markdown

 periodicals’ interdependence as elements in a broader artistic scene.
-The present section will shift focus from the magazines themselves to Prynne’s conception of the role of prose within those magazines, examining a disjunct between his intellectual position and his editorial practice.
+The present section will shift focus from the magazines themselves to Prynne’s conception of the role of prose within those magazines, examining a disjunction between his intellectual position and his editorial practice.
+This gap will then be used to reflect on a specific prose text, ‘A Note on Metal’, in the following section, turning the focus back on to the intellectual context of Prynne’s early career.
 Having so far been confined to the period leading up to the publication of the first issue of the *Intelligencer* in 1966, the scope of the inquiry will now be extended to include this particular periodical.

 As the quotations from Prynne’s earliest letters to Olson and Dorn indicate, his attitude towards prose as editor of *Prospect* was one of